a ministry of Westhope Presbyterian Church

 Executive Leadership Team

-Training & Experience: I received my masters in Spiritual Formation and Soul Care from and training for spiritual direction in 2005 from The Institute for Spiritual Formation at Talbot.
-Falling in love with the gift of spiritual direction and spiritual retreats, I’ve been studying, receiving and offering both ever since.
+Training & Experience: I received my MA in Spiritual Formation & Soul Care, as well as, training in spiritual direction in 2005 from The Institute for Spiritual Formation.
+Falling in love with the art and gift of spiritual direction and spiritual retreats, I’ve been studying, receiving and offering both ever since.
+In 2015 I was trained in the supervision of spiritual directors by Together In the Mystery.
 Working in youth ministry in the local church for years, I saw the need within pastors and lay persons - and myself - for space and time to slow down and listen to God.
 I began offering short 4 hour Soul Care Retreats quarterly to provide it.
 Currently, I am on the ELT of the CCSV, an ordained Presbyterian Elder, wife, and being drastically transformed in the school of motherhood.

 Denominational Affiliation: I'm a bit of a Christian mutt.
 Having to pick one doesn't quite feel right.
 I was raised Catholic.
-Went to a Baptist church until college.
-Attended a non-denominational college and seminary.
-Worked in a mega-church, as well as a small Presbyterian church.
+Attended a Baptist church until college.
+Went to a non-denominational college and seminary.
+Worked in a mega-church, as well as, a small Presbyterian church.
 I deeply respect all religious backgrounds and faith traditions on the journey each takes towards the Holy.

-Specialties: I have experience with those who are disillusioned with and/or hurt by church (both pastors and lay), especially those in or from an Evangelical faith tradition.
+Specialties: I have much experience with those who are disillusioned with and/or hurt by church (both pastors and lay), especially those in or from an Evangelical faith tradition.
 In addition to working with both individuals and groups, I delight in creating and holding space for others to slow down and listen to the Holy.
-I have much experience with working with those who are new to the practice of spiritual direction.
+I am also trained in the supervision of spiritual directors.

 Style of Direction: Everything is spiritual.
 Life is beautiful, and heartbreaking.
 I offer my gentle, loving presence and thoughtful questions while attending to the Spirit within both of us.
-When appropriate, I suggest prayer practices.
-I encourage my directees to use our space at the CCSV (labyrinth, prayer spiral, benches) by coming early and/or staying later to prepare for our session or continue to process after.
+When appropriate, I suggest possible prayer practices.
+I encourage my directees to use our space at the CCSV (labyrinth, prayer spiral) by coming early and/or staying later to prepare for our session or continue to process after.

 Executive Leadership Team